hsb4995/pred-demo-webapp/README.md

 Feel free to test, the model loaded predict min cost for domestic shipping of parcel between 2 pincodes in India along with other parameters.
 We support all 19300 pincodes of India.
+The demo is currently using a lighter model of gradient boosting with less parameters to be hosted online.
+There are other available models pickled in models directory.

 ## Run Locally